 This article focuses on steps 4 and 5 and assumes that you've already added components to the system (step 1) and built and published your running hour and hours-based maintenance templates (steps 2 and 3).
-For more information about adding components, see Setup Lesson 5: Asset components.
-For more information about building maintenance routine templates, see Setup Lesson 8: Your maintenance program.
+For more about adding components, check this lesson.
+For more about building maintenance routine templates, check out this lesson.

 Initialize component running hours

 When you first create a component, Helm CONNECT assumes its running hours start at zero.
 Since this value is unlikely to be zero, you must enter the correct value the first time you complete the running hours checklist for that component.